 South African Local Government Association

-The SALGA is an association of municipalities.
-The association's strategic role is to represent the interests of local government within the overall system of government, assist members to fulfil their developmental obligations, participate actively in intergovernmental relations, voice local government interests and provide solutions to local government challenges.
+The SALGA is is an association of municipalities.
+The association represents the interests of local government within the overall system of government, supporting its members to fulfil their developmental obligations and actively participate in intergovernmental relations.